MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

-' Casting the Workbook object to an IUnknown object means that the ' object reference is changed such that a different interface is chosen ' (fundamentally it is still the same object.)
+' Casting the Workbook object to an IUnknown object means that the ' object reference is changed such that a different interface is chosen ' (fundamentally it is still the same COM object.)
 Set IUnknownVar = WorkbookVar
 Set ObjectVarWithInterfaceNotCompatibleWithAutomation = IUnknownVar